 David G. Victor - Co-Director, Deep Decarbonization Initiative and Professor of Innovation and Public Policy, School of Global Policy and Strategy, University of California San Diego

-Patricia Vincent-Collawn - Chairman, President, and Chief Executive Officer, PNM Resources, Inc.
+Patricia Vincent-Collawn - Chair and Chief Executive Officer, PNM Resources, Inc.

 With the goal of developing a shared understanding of climate change issues facing people nationwide, the cochairs are engaging a diverse group of leaders who recognize the urgency of the situation and the importance of developing an inclusive approach to accelerating action in response.
 More than a dozen experts – from a variety of backgrounds and perspectives – have already agreed to participate.
 Information about the project’s priorities and the Commissioners already involved is online.